usdot-jpo-ode/wzdx/spec-content/objects/WorkZoneEvent.md

 # WorkZoneEvent Object
-The `WorkZoneEvent` object contains information that describes where, when, and what activities are taking in a work-zone along a road segment.
+The `WorkZoneEvent` object contains information that describes where, when, and what activities are taking place in a work-zone, along a road segment.

 ## Properties
 Name | Type | Description | Conformance | Notes